Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Tools and Quantification Metrics

 \subsubsection{Sparse binary patterns}

-For sparse binary (0/1) patterns, let $p$ be the average activity of the stored pattern, the average activity of the recovered pattern can be expressed as $q = |\sigma|/N$.
+For sparse binary \{0,1\} patterns, let $p$ denote the fraction of ``1'' bits in the stored pattern (i.e., the average activity of the stored pattern).
+Let the average activity of the recovered pattern be denoted as $q = \sum_i\sigma_i/N$.

-Let $P_{1e}$ be the probability of error in a bit of $\sigma$ if the corresponding bit of $\xi$ is 1, and $P_{0e}$ be the error probability in a bit of sigma if the corresponding bit of $\xi$ is 0.
+Let $P_{1e}$ be the probability of error in a bit of $\sigma$ if the corresponding bit of $\xi$ is 1, and $P_{0e}$ be the error probability in a bit of $\sigma$ if the corresponding bit of $\xi$ is 0.
+Then,